jerseycheese/BootHillGM/Docs/CompletedUserStories.md

   - Proper cursor feedback
   - Enhanced combat log with visual feedback for different message types

+- As a player, I want to see what weapons (if any) both myself and my opponent have available during combat initiation, so that I can make informed combat decisions.
+  **Test Plan:**
+  - Confirm available weapons are displayed for both combatants
+  - Verify weapon availability matches inventory state
+  - Ensure UI clearly distinguishes between player and opponent weapons
+  - Test cases where either combatant has no weapons **Status:** Implemented with:
+  - Centralized weapon stats and default weapon system
+  - Clear weapon display in combat selection UI
+  - Proper distinction between player and opponent weapons
+  - Consistent weapon handling between selection and combat

 - [x] As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
   **Status:** Implemented with starting inventory system including detailed item descriptions and initialization during character creation.